 Gary King illustrated that by 1988 almost half of publications in the American Political Science Review were quantitative.

-The cutoff was established to focus on journals who publish more quantitative papers and for ease of viewing – the graph with all 158 journals with at least one statistical inference paper is very large.
+The cutoff was established to focus on journals who publish more quantitative papers and for ease of viewing – the graph with all 158 journals with at least one statistical inference paper is very large and is located in the appendix.

-The journals with over 50% open data are the , the , the , , , , , , , , and .
-Those with over 20% open data include the aforementioned journals as well as , , , , and .
+The journals with over 50% open data are the American Journal of Political Science, the American Political Science Review, the British Journal of Political Science, European Journal of Political Research, International Interactions, International Studies Quarterly, Journal of Conflict Resolution, Journal of Peace Research, Journal of Politics, Political Analysis, and Political Science Research and Methods.
+Those with over 20% open data include the aforementioned journals as well as Comparative Political Studies, Conflict Management and Peace Science, International Organisation, Legislative Studies Quarterly, and Political Behaviour.

 A total of 27 journals signed the DA-RT statement.
 The majority of these journals publish quantitative research (as can be seen in Figure 2).
 Note that there are actually 20 DA-RT signatory journals in our dataset, but four of them have an insignificant number of statistical inference publications and so we omit them from the analysis.

-Journals like the require authors to disclose a preregistration report or justify why they did not preregister their experiment.
+Journals like the Journal of Politics require authors to disclose a preregistration report or justify why they did not preregister their experiment.